 Students may be given credit toward program completion requirements upon demonstration of common competencies.
 Students may request credit for prior education, training, or work experiences may do so based on:

-- 1. Credit from a sister TCAT institution - 2.
+- 1. Credit from a sister Tennessee College of Applied Technology institution - 2.
 Credit from all other institutions, work experiences, certifications, etc.

 Credit for the previous training can be established by: